wikimedia/mediawiki-extensions-MobileFrontend/README.md

 * Type: `Array`
 * Default: `['h1', 'h2', 'h3', 'h4', 'h5', 'h6']`

+#### $wgMFSiteStylesRenderBlocking

+If set to true, styles inside MediaWiki:Mobile.css will become render blocking.

+This is intended for situations where the [TemplateStyles extension](https://m.mediawiki.org/wiki/Mobile_Gateway/TemplateStyles) cannot be used.
+When enabled, this may increase the time it takes for the mobile site to render, depending on how large MediaWiki:Mobile.css is for your wiki.

+* Type: `Boolean`
+* Default: `false`

 #### $wgMFSpecialCaseMainPage

 If set to true, main page HTML will receive special massaging.